pranamyajainn/MediScan-AI-Powered-Medical-Image-Analysis-for-Disease-Diagnosis/README.md

-# Medical Image Feature Extraction and Classification
+# Medical Image Analysis for Eye Disease Diagnosis

 This script performs medical image processing to extract texture, shape, and color features, and then uses a Random Forest Classifier to train a model.